Cubix1729/logicalpy/README.md

 ## Tests

-To run the the tests, clone the repository, go into the `tests` directory and run `python -m unittest`.
+To run the the tests, first clone the repository, go into the `logicalpy` directory and locally install the project with `pip install -e .`
+Then, go into the `tests` directory and run `python -m unittest`.

 ## License